 Mobile Application Testing – Key Elements

-Based on our experience, some of the key aspects in developing a mobile application testing plan include:
+Based on our experience, some of the key aspects of developing a mobile application testing plan include:

 1. Functional testing with targeted device: Whether testing a website with mobile service or an app on a mobile device, over 50% stop here* and declare testing a success.
 But this is a mistake.